this page last updated April 22 for April 28, 2018

 FARMER: Secret Lands Farm sells Russian-style sheep milk cheese, kefir and yogurts made from the milk of their own sheep.
 Secret Lands farms near Proton Station, and is working towards organic certification.

-FARMER: Bio-Visions Farm (Henk and Jin Verhoeven from Grand Valley) is usually at the Market every Saturday with local meats, vegetables and eggs from their farm near Grand Valley Ontario.
+FARMER-RESELLER: Bio-Visions Farm (Henk and Jin Verhoeven from Grand Valley) is usually at the Market every Saturday with local meats, vegetables and eggs from their farm near Grand Valley Ontario.
 Henk's farm is certified organic for hay and pasture, but not for meat.
 NOTE: We have recently learned that the beef which Jin sells at the Market is not from her own farm (April 22, 2108), thus the "-RESELLER".

 FARMER: Gaille Lieberthal, from Guelph is usually at the Market offering an array of certified organic meats, (lamb, beef, chicken). dairy products, organic, raw milk cheeses, organic grains, coffee, baking, deli meats, maple syrup and more.
 A lot of what Gaille sells is not from her own farm and is certified organic.
 However the maple syrup, which is from her farm is not certified organic.
 Gaille also sells smoked local freshwater fish fillets from Ontario.
 This fish is recognized as sustainable by Ocean Wise.
 Orders taken at the Market and at: 905.854.2697.

 FARMER: Mohammed Ali Zare, of Tally Bees farms and keeps bees near Port Hope.
 When Mohammed can't be here in person, Lili Golbous looks after his table.

 BAKER: Tan's Artisan Bakery is usually at the Market every week with their own original breads and treats.